catalyst-cloud/catalystcloud-docs/source/management.rst

     If you are having trouble getting the MFA to activate and are receiving errors then try the following.

-    - Refresh the page fully, Rescan the QR code, try again.
+    - Refresh the page fully, rescan the QR code, try again.
     - Before you submit make sure that when you click the details link on the page, there are secret details there, if not, reload, rescan, retry."